acohen716/mincha-hfa15-whatsapp-poll/README.md

 This repository contains [GitHub Action](https://docs.github.com/en/actions) workflows that sends a Whatsapp poll and reminder message to Amazon HFA15 Mincha Whatsapp group (https://bit.ly/pray-amazon-hfa) to ensure we have a minyan - 10 participants

+Skips sending on holiday and holiday eve per holiday JSON data in the [assets](./assets/) folder.

 # Quickstart

 ## Local Development